10 Occupational Therapy Scholarships to Help Pay for Grad School

 The American Occupational Therapy Foundation (AOTF) offers multiple scholarships for occupational therapy students each year, amounts varying.
 To apply, you need to be currently enrolled in an accredited graduate OT program (Master’s or Doctorate) or an occupational therapy assistant program.

 You’ll need to have one year of OT school completed, include a resume, personal statement, two letters of recommendation, and a statement from your OT school’s program director.
+Applications are due on September 30th.

 School and State-Specific OT Association Scholarships